dmiedema/best-practices/README.md

 * Don't put specific dates in your code, but use variables and other hints to current trending internet shitmemes so people can get an idea as to when this code was written.

+Example - Constant dogewow references will let people know "oh, about mid-late 2013, gocha".
+'All your base' references will mean the code is written on stone tablets right before god gave moses his commandments

 ## Indentation

 No one really cares, just use whatever you like.